De'Andre Johnson: College career

-In his first season at FAU, Johnson completed 2 of 3 pass attempts for five yards with one interception and rushed four times for 31 yards in the team's season opener against Navy.
+In his first season with the Florida Atlantic Owls, Johnson completed 2 of 3 pass attempts for five yards with one interception and rushed four times for 31 yards in the team's season opener against the Navy Midshipmen.
 Several hours after the game, he was hospitalized due to blood clots in his arm and missed the remainder of his redshirt sophomore season.
-After his redshirt junior season, Johnson announced that he would be transferring to Texas Southern as a graduate student.
-In his only season with the Tigers, he completed 132 of 215 pass attempts for 1,575 yards with nine touchdowns and three interceptions.
+After his redshirt junior season, Johnson announced that he would be transferring to Texas Southern University as a graduate student.
+In his only season with the Texas Southern Tigers, he completed 132 of 215 pass attempts for 1,575 yards with nine touchdowns and three interceptions.

+College statistics

 Professional career

-Johnson went unselected in the 2020 NFL Draft.
+Johnson went unselected in the 2020 NFL draft.
 In 2021, he played in The Spring League for the Sea Lions and passed for 574 yards with 5 touchdowns and 7 interceptions over six games.

-Johnson was selected in the 12th round of the 2022 USFL Draft by the New Jersey Generals.
+Johnson was selected in the 12th round of the 2022 USFL draft by the New Jersey Generals.
 He was named the backup, behind Luis Perez.
-In the USFL opener, Johnson was used regularly in various offensive packages and rushed for a game-high 98 yards and one touchdown on 12 carries and completing 3 of 8 passes for 59 yards in a 24-28 loss to the Birmingham Stallions.
+In the USFL opener, Johnson was used regularly in various offensive packages and rushed for a game-high 98 yards and one touchdown on 12 carries and completing 3 of 8 passes for 59 yards in a 24–28 loss to the Birmingham Stallions.
+Johnson became a free agent after the 2023 season.

 Statistics

+Coaching career

+On August 21, 2024, Johnson was named as the offensive assistant and running backs coach at Holmes Community College.